apache/incubator-xtable/website/docs/setup.md

 # Installation

-This page covers the essential steps to setup Onetable in your environment.
+This page covers the essential steps to setup OneTable in your environment.

 ## Pre-requisites
 1. Building the project requires Java 11 and Maven to be setup and configured using PATH or environment variables.
-2. Clone the Onetable project github [repository](https://github.com/onetable-io/onetable) in your environment.
+2. Clone the OneTable project github [repository](https://github.com/onetable-io/onetable) in your environment.

 ## Steps
 #### Building the project